runemadsen/github-api/README.md

 Use the gem to create / retrieve Github repo data.
 You can use my 'github-oauth' gem to get the token.

-    # use oauth token to create a user object
+Use oauth token to create a user object

     @user = GithubApi::User.new(ab3cd9j4ks73hf7)

 Then create stuff